Northern Mazghuna pyramid: Substructure

+Causeway and temples

+There are no traces of a valley or mortuary temple, or of the enclosure walls – like the one that exists at the southern pyramid.
+Mackay had discovered a 15.4 m long section of a north–south oriented mudbrick retaining wall that he originally thought belonged to the enclosure, but this had been built to control debris and keep the site level.
+The only other significant remains of the wider complex discovered were a section of the east–west oriented causeway built to serve the workforce as they brought in materials for the project and a large stone block found abandoned to its south.
+The causeway had an inner path measuring 43.74 m wide by 116.43 m long that was bordered on the north and south by double mudbrick walls and terminated 36.35 m east of the tomb's entrance.
+These were much thicker on their outer side than inner and had an 11.68 m wide void between packed with debris.

 Attribution

 When the two Mazghuna pyramids were rediscovered, scholars noticed many structural similarities between those two and Amenemhat III's pyramid at Hawara; for this reason the southern pyramid was attributed to the son and successor of this king, Amenemhat IV.
 Subsequently, the northern pyramid was attributed to the female-pharaoh Sobekneferu, sister of Amenemhat IV and last ruler of the 12th Dynasty.

 However, some scholars such as William C. Hayes believed that the two Mazghuna pyramids were built during the 13th Dynasty, on the basis of some similarities with the pyramid of Khendjer.
 In this case, the northern pyramid should have belonged to one of the many pharaohs who ruled between the beginning of the 13th Dynasty and the loss of control of the northern territory occurred during or after the reign of Merneferre Ay.

-Description

-The pyramid superstructure seem to have never been started, and the only information that can be determined from it is that the pyramid was planned larger than its southern neighbor, which has a side length of 52.5 m.